 You can locate a link to your showcase landing page by going to your showcase management page and clicking on the eyeball icon on your showcase’s card.
 Alternatively, navigate to your showcase’s settings page and in the left-hand panel select “Web” then click the Preview button on the right side of the screen to go to your showcase.

 Any video interaction tools (such as end screens, cards, and contact forms) that you previously added will be shown within your showcase to facilitate audience engagement.
 Once you’ve shared your showcase, your viewers will see your interaction tools when viewing the showcase (in the image below, the interaction tool is and contact form set to display before the start of the video).

 You can designate a showcase’s privacy under the “Info & Privacy” tab by choosing “Password” when creating your showcase.
 If you’d like to change a showcase’s privacy later, just go to your Video Manager, click Showcases in the left-hand sidebar, select the showcase you want to edit, then visit the “Info & Privacy” tab and open the dropdown menu that appears below the privacy header.
 All videos within this showcase can now be shared securely.

-If you add a private video to a password-protected showcase, anyone with the password to the showcase will be able to watch any private videos within it, without having to enter any additional passwords.
-This method is great if you want to share groups of private videos with a specific audience.
+If you add a nonpublic video to a password-protected showcase, anyone with the password to the showcase will be able to watch any videos within it, without having to enter any additional passwords.
+This method is great if you want to share groups of nonpublic videos with a specific audience.

 Setting your showcase to "Hide from Vimeo" will allow you to embed a playlist, but your showcase won't be viewable on vimeo.com (this setting is best for users only looking to embed their videos).